Tanq16/fs-entangle/README.md

 - Multi-client sync support with thread-safe write operations on server (source of truth)
 - Realtime sync to server and simultaneous broadcast to all active clients
 - Websocket-based network communication for data sync
+- Available as an extremely lean Docker container to run in homelab settings

 ## Installation